high visibility mode: ON / OFF

 The POP examples to the left are promotions Haggar wanted to run in their stores.

-Brochures are some of Brandon's favorite items to design.
+Brochures are some of my favorite things to design.

-This brochure is for a degree in Project Management at SMU.
+This brochure is a booklet style brochure for a degree in Project Management at SMU.

 print1